umer007khan/convert-to-webp/README.md

 2. Then set a path enivorment for cwebp folder.
 You can set it in any disk partition.
 3. Then use the provided code and instructions of this directory (https://github.com/PAPERPANKS/cwebp_compressor).
 4. Note: Add the image folder in enivorment path folder where you set path enivroment of cwebp.exe.
 Another advise is to not create subfolders in path enivoremnt folder
-5. The Screenshot is given below
-   i. cwebp_compressor.py is file from step 3 ii. images is folder in which .png files located\
+5. The Screenshot and it details are below: cwebp_compressor.py is file from step 3, images is folder in which .png files located and
-   iii.
    50 is image quailty percentage it can be 1 to 100.

 ![Untitled](https://github.com/umer007khan/convert-to-webp/assets/56508999/1eb716c1-b326-42f0-bfc7-ca166fdbda7e)